Policies and Proceedures

 This commitment is evidence of The Village School Gold Coast’s fulfilment of the requirements of Schedule 1 s.2(3).

-Handling Disclosures or Suspicions of Harm
+4. Handling Disclosures or Suspicions of Harm

 - all staff who have received a report of inappropriate behaviour by another staff member.

-Furthermore, and in accordance with section 76 of the Education (Queensland College of Teachers) Act 2005, the principal of The Village School Gold Coast will report to the Queensland College of Teachers any investigations into allegations of harm caused, or likely to be caused, to a student because of the conduct of a relevant teacher at the school.
+Furthermore, and in accordance with section 76 of the Education (Queensland College of Teachers) Act 2005, the Principal of The Village School Gold Coast will report to the Queensland College of Teachers any investigations into allegations of harm caused, or likely to be caused, to a student because of the conduct of a relevant teacher at the School.

 This commitment is evidence of The Village School Gold Coast’s fulfilment of the requirements of Schedule 1 s.2(4).

-Managing Breaches of This Child Risk Management Strategy
+5. Managing Breaches of This Child Risk Management Strategy

-The Village School Gold Coast is committed to appropriately managing breaches of this Child Risk Management Strategy in accordance with its other relevant policies as appropriate in the circumstances, such as its Child Protection Policy, Staff and Student Code of Conduct and Complaints Handling Policy and Procedure; this is evidence of fulfilment of the requirements of Schedule 1 s.2(5).
+The Village School Gold Coast is committed to appropriately managing breaches of this Child Risk Management Strategy in accordance with its other relevant policies as appropriate in the circumstances, such as its Child Protection Policy, Staff Code of Conduct and Complaints Handling Policy and Procedure; this is evidence of fulfilment of the requirements of Schedule 1 s.2(5).

-- Implementing and Reviewing the Child Risk Management Strategy
+6. (1) Implementing and Reviewing the Child Risk Management Strategy

-- This Strategy in its entirety and its related policies and procedures are evidence of fulfilment of the requirements of Schedule 1 s.2(6)(a) relating to implementation.
+This Strategy in its entirety and its related policies and procedures are evidence of fulfilment of the requirements of Schedule 1 s.2(6)(a) relating to implementation.

-- Blue Card Policies and Procedures
+6. (2) Blue Card Policies and Procedures

-- The Village School Gold Coast is committed to acting in accordance with chapters 7 and 8 of the Act relating to the screening of employees in such a way that limits risks to children.
+The Village School Gold Coast is committed to acting in accordance with chapters 7 and 8 of the Act relating to the screening of employees in such a way that limits risks to children.
 In particular, The Village School Gold Coast will:

-- Require relevant prospective or current employees, volunteers, trainee students and school board members to have working with children authority and check the validity and appropriateness of any currently held notices, in accordance with The Village School Gold Coast’s position descriptions and the Act prior to the commencement of their engagement.
+- Require relevant prospective or current employees, volunteers, trainee students and School board members to have working with children authority and check the validity and appropriateness of any currently held notices, in accordance with The Village School Gold Coast’s position descriptions and the Act prior to the commencement of their engagement.

 - Not allow a person to continue to work with children if their working with child authority is cancelled or suspended or a negative notice is received after a change of police information.